-It is projected that the Port of Portland's existing marine terminals will reach the limits of their capacity (for at least some cargo types) in the next several decades.
+Recent forecasts suggest that under mid-range assumptions about cargo demand, the Port of Portland's existing marine terminals will reach the limits of their capacity (for at least some cargo types) in the next several decades.
 Once these facilities meet their capacity, the Port will need to develop new facilities, or else turn away demand.
 The Port of Vancouver shares many of the same attributes that make the Port of Portland an attractive place for marine shipping.
-Thus the Port of Vancouver is a logical place to site new marine terminals, if sites are unavailable in Portland.
+Thus, the Port of Vancouver is a logical place to site new marine terminals, if sites are unavailable in the 4,000-acre Portland Harbor.